 Video: Watch as Imagineers take D23 Expo attendees on a virtual visit to the Carthay Circle Theatre, elaborating about details along the way

-As mentioned by Imagineers at the presentation in the video above, two-story Carthay Circle Theatre will offer a fine dining experience and comfortable lounge.
+As mentioned by Imagineers at the presentation in the video above, the two-story Carthay Circle Theatre will offer a fine dining experience and comfortable lounge.
 In addition, a terrace will offer what they deemed as some of the park’s best parade viewing spots, with the new parade route running directly past the new location around the new hub.
 Disneyland’s fireworks will also be able to be seen from this vantage point, allowing Disney California Adventure guests to take in a little extra entertainment.

 The new red car trolleys will make a stop just across from the Carthay Circle Theatre at the Pump House, allowing easy access to the centralized area from other parts of the park.
-Other red car stops will be the entrance turnstiles, in front of the Animation building on Hollywood Boulevard, and on Sunset Boulevard by the Tower of Terror.
+Other red car stops will be the entrance turnstiles, in front of the Animation building on Hollywood Boulevard, and Sunset Boulevard by the Tower of Terror.

 Unlike Sleeping Beauty Castle, which is visible all the way down Main Street USA, Imagineers specifically designed Buena Vista Street with at the end, placing the circular hub and Carthay Circle Theatre slightly offset from center, offering a more “natural” and less “theme park” feel to the area.
 The map below, shown during the D23 Expo presentation, shows the park’s entrance at the top, Carthay Circle Theatre in yellow at the bottom, and the trolley route in red, not quite in line with each other - on purpose.